niteshbalusu11/BOS-Commands-Document/README.md

 - Flags:
   - `days`: Produces a chart for the last N number of days specified.
+  - `end`: End date for the chart.
+  - `start`: Start date for the chart.
   <br></br>
-  Example: `bos chart-payments-received --days 15 --rebalances`
+  Example: `bos chart-payments-received --days 15`
+  Example: `bos chart-payments-received --start 2022-06-01 --end 2022-06-30`
   <br></br>
   <br></br>